NYC Rankings · Updated August 2026

 What is the best car service in NYC?

-The best car service in NYC for 2026 is Noble Black Car Service — flat airport rates (JFK $165 sedan, LGA $140, EWR $180), hourly chauffeur from $95/hr across 5 vehicle tiers, and 5★ service since 2015.
+Of the 7 services ranked here, the best car service in NYC for 2026 is Noble Black Car Service — flat airport rates (JFK $165 sedan, LGA $140, EWR $180), hourly chauffeur from $95/hr across 5 vehicle tiers, and 5★ service since 2015.
 All-inclusive pricing covers tolls, fuel, and 18% gratuity.
-Detailed Drivers ranks #2 for travelers who need the same standard in multiple cities.
+Aria Black Car Service and Detailed Drivers are the established high-volume local alternatives; Aria Black Car Service suits international multi-city travelers.

 How much does a car service cost in NYC?